 "Really?!"
 Tali asked, glowing eyes widening in disbelief.

 "Oh yes.
-John always spoke highly of you when you served on the Normandy, and while I don't know much about your people, I know enough not to base impressions on the prejudices of others."
-Hannah smiled warmly at the Quarian, then turned to face John.
+John always spoke highly of you when you served on the Normandy, and it's been to long since I've seen him trust anyone, let alone get close to someone, and while I don't honestly know much about your people, I would like the chance to learn," Hannah smiled warmly at the Quarian, then turned to face John.
 "Now then, would you care to explain to me why you introduced me to your girlfriend by telling her I captain a Dreadnought?
 Surely you could have thought of something less intimidating?"

-Shepard returned about ten minutes later to see Tali still talking at a rate of knots, and now his mum seemed to be sitting in rapt attention as Tali began to describe conditions aboard the Flotilla.
+Shepard returned about ten minutes later to see Tali still talking at a rate of knots, and now his mum seemed to be sitting in rapt attention as Tali described conditions aboard the Flotilla.
 Shepard began to disperse the food for everyone but remained standing.
 Tali noticed after about a minute.

 "Why aren't you sitting down, is something wrong?"
-Tali's voice became concerned and he could see her body tense.
+Tali's voice became concerned and he could see her body tense, her fingers twitching in a pattern that told John she was readying the combat protocols on her omni-tool, without activating the visible overlay.
+He hastened to put her at ease.

 "No, no, nothing's wrong, it's just that Kasumi is sitting in my seat."